Estate Asset Investigation for Attorneys & Fiduciaries

 Engagement Guide

 We serve fiduciaries nationwide.
-Devices are shipped to us for forensic analysis; recovered assets are transferred directly to the designated account, regardless of location.
+Devices are shipped to us for forensic analysis; any recovered self-custodied assets are transferred directly to the designated account, regardless of location.
 Local engagements in the Greater Cincinnati and Northern Kentucky region can be handled in person.

 Engagements are initiated through the attorney of record, executor, trustee, court-appointed receiver, or conservator.
 We do not engage directly with estate beneficiaries or family members.